Stop singing the summer attendance blues

 2. Get youthful in the community.

 Offer a summer camp to keep your church in the minds of children – and of their parents, especially those who may need assistance with childcare.
 Keep your camp simple.
 Make it low-cost or free.
 Offer scholarships, if possible.
 Host your camp at the church and feature simple arts and crafts, outdoor sports and, of course, Bible studies and lessons.
-Ileadyouth.com provides resources for youth ministry from Cokesbury.
-The children’s section of the General Board of Discipleship website also has many resources.
+Cokesbury provides resources for youth ministry and the children’s section of Discipleship Ministries' website also has many resources.
 Your vacation Bible school can have a similar effect involving children, youth and their parents in the church.

 For maximum attendance, open your camp and vacation Bible school to the community.
 List it in local family-oriented magazines and local newspaper calendars as well as on community websites.
 Distribute fliers to community organizations and other churches to inform their members about your activities.
 Share your website address where you can post information related to camp or VBS.
 Post video clips of previous camps or VBS on YouTube, Facebook and your church’s website!
 Check out these short tutorials on uploading and editing videos on Facebook.
 Be sure you have parents’ permission before posting videos or photos in which children can be identified.